-❖ Length of stay
+Length of stay

 How long you will be in hospital varies from patient to patient and depends on how quickly you recover from the operation and the anaesthetic.
-Most patients having this type of surgery will leave hospital less than one day after the procedure.
+Most patients having this type of surgery will leave hospital one day after the procedure.

-Medication when you leave hospital
+✤ Medication when you leave hospital

 Before you leave hospital, the pharmacy will give you any extra medication that you need to take when you are at home.
+You may experience pain in the kidney over the first 24 to 72 hours; this is due to swelling caused by the instrument or by the presence of a stent.
+Anti-inflammatory painkillers will help this pain which normally settles after 72 hours.